PHAredes/modulo_inicial_Ruby/README.md

 There is also some challenges done in the diretories named 'challenge', so you can see how i've done them and how i think of programming in pure Ruby rn.

+Update: the course is no long available so I'll keep it only for comparison to future code of myself